Welcome to the Stanford Graduate Sustainable Design and Construction Program

 Comments on the Stanford University Honor Code

 The Fundamental Standard and Stanford University Honor Code specify requirements for student conduct, which may differ from your prior academic experience.
 They are contained in the Stanford Bulletin.
+The Honor Code is an essential part of the Stanford culture of learning and professionalism.

 We caution you that the Honor Code requirements are fully enforced.
 The code also defines faculty expectations and requirements regarding implementation.
 Again, please ask your faculty advisor if you have any questions regarding the honor code.